 If you are part of your PTA or PTO and are thinking about hosting a luncheon, check out my list of fun and simple luncheon themes.

 PTOtoday.com is an amazing website that I used to spend a lot of time on when I was teacher appreciation coordinator.
 They have forums that you can ask questions and information about activities that other schools all do.

-Pinterest is another amazing resource.
+Pinterest is another amazing resource and great place to get lost for hours!
 Click here to check out my large board of all sorts of teacher appreciation ideas!